-The <atitle=”tiger safari india” href=”https://www.insideindianjungles.com/tiger-safari-india/”>tiger project in india are governed by the indian government and indian government create an individual department that is maintained by them.
+The tiger project in India is governed by the Indian government and Indian government create an individual department that is maintained by them.

-So, indian jungles are good source of tigers and other wild animals. these are living in indian jungle.
+So, Indian jungles are the good source of tigers and other wild animals.
+Indian Jungles are best suitable for the wildlife in India.

-The indian jungles are full of wild animals and wild birds that are useful for surrounding people.
-People keeps distance of wild animals.
+The Indian jungles are full of wild animals and wild birds that are useful for surrounding people.
+People keep the distance from wild animals.
 Many people pet the wild animals and birds also.